 Jobs posted on Solid Gigs are manually curated by their team so members get the top 1% of jobs on the market.

 Membership only costs $2 for the first 30 days, then it’s $19 for every succeeding month.
 The monthly membership fee also includes access to their resource library that includes courses, scripts, and templates that will help you land a freelance job.

 FlexJobs is probably the most popular paid job board out there.
-They have a variety of work from home jobs, part time remote jobs, and on-site jobs with flexible telecommuting arrangements for almost any candidate level.
+They have a variety of flexible work from home jobs, part time remote jobs, and on-site jobs with flexible telecommuting arrangements for almost any candidate level.